 Returning to the Land of Learning

 I didn’t know a thing about gardening, but I knew that I was tired of living on a bell schedule at the school, and being outside with my hands in the dirt sounded like good therapy.
-A job posting called out to me from the bulletin board for a gardening job working for a native plants expert in a all-women company.
+A gardening position called out to me from a community bulletin board, working for an all-women company and a horticulture expert.

 I started learning a great deal about growing things.